VISITING: Policy, Hours & Restrictions

-COVID-19 is a novel virus that poses an unprecedented threat to our patients, especially those who are elderly, have underlying medical conditions or have compromised immune systems.
-Because of the ongoing COVID-19 outbreak in New Jersey, and the United States, our visitor policy is continually updated and will be strictly enforced.
+Please note that because of an increased infection rate of upper respiratory diseases, such as COVID-19, RSV, and flu, all which pose a threat to our patients, especially those who are elderly, have underlying medical conditions or have compromised immune systems, our visitor policy is continually updated and will be strictly enforced.

 General Information